spacer

 (A) Trustees shall manage the business and affairs of the corporation.
 Each Trustee shall have one vote at meetings of the Board of Trustees.

-(D) The SCSPE Board of Directors shall elect the successor Trustees according to procedures approved by the SCSPE Board of Directors or, otherwise, by majority vote of the SCSPE Board of Directors.
+(F) The SCSPE Board of Directors shall elect the successor Trustees according to procedures approved by the SCSPE Board of Directors or, otherwise, by majority vote of the SCSPE Board of Directors.
 The successor Trustees must have been nominated by their respective Chapter according to procedures approved by the Chapter or, otherwise, by majority vote of the Chapter Board of Directors and recommended by the residing Board of Trustees according to procedures approved by the Board or, otherwise by majority vote of the Board.
-Any Trustee may be elected to no more than two consecutive terms.
+Any Trustee may be elected to no more than three consecutive terms.

 ARTICLE IV – MEETINGS AND QUORUMS